4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

 Some of the most common questions about visiting Cartagena together with our responses are listed below to help you as you plan your trip.

-If you are going to stay in Bocagrande, you can either take a short taxi ride or walk around 20 minutes into the walled town area or Getsemani.
+Yes, and it is the best way to enjoy the city.
+If you stay in Bocagrande district, either take a short taxi ride or walk around 20 minutes into the walled town area or Getsemani.

 Whatever your interests you won’t get bored with so many unique things to do in Cartagena.
 I could happily spend more than four days here again and again and it’s a wonderful introduction to visiting Colombia.

 We hope this guide is helpful as you plan your first trip to this unique South American city – a true coastal gem.
+If you love exploring this part of the world, check out our Panama City Guide for another exciting itinerary.